 If you don’t need this to be gluten free or you want something besides beans, use gnocchi instead!

-Just cook ’em separately and mix in with the tomato sauce once everything is done or portion the gnocchi and distribute the sauce over top.
+Just cook them separately and mix in with the tomato sauce once everything is done.
+Alternatively, portion the gnocchi and distribute the sauce over top.

 More Recipe Tips and Variations

 Cook time will vary depending on the thickness of your fillets.
 Cook until fish is completely cooked through and flakes easily with a fork.

 As mentioned, boneless & skinless cod fillets were used here.
 Still, check fish over for any bones and discard.